Event: Men's Individual, Men's Team

-David Barnes began archery in 1995 as a nine-year-old.
-He said that as a kid he loved target practice and ended up getting a fibreglass bow which he would shoot at home.
+David Barnes began Archery in 1995 as a nine-year-old.
+As a kid he loved target practice and ended up getting a fibreglass bow which he could shoot at home.

-Eventually, his parents suggested he join a club and when he was just 13, he was invited to represent Australia.
+Eventually his parents suggested he join a club and when he was just 13, David was invited to represent Australia.

-In 2003 he competed at the Sydney Olympic Test Event and the Australian Youth Olympic Festival, winning two gold, along with the World Championships where he claimed an individual silver and an overall Australian team win.
+In 2003 he competed at a Sydney Olympic test event and the Australian Youth Olympic Festival, winning two gold.
+In the World Championships he claimed an individual silver and an overall Australian team win.

-He placed 36th in the individual and alongside his Aussie teammates, sixth in the teams' event.
+He placed 36th in the individual competition and 6th alongside his Aussie teammates in the teams event.

-Since then, he has won silver and bronze World Cup medals and secured a team Olympic quota for Tokyo 2020 along with juggling training, running a gym equipment business and raising two children.
+Since David's returned he won silver and bronze World Cup medals and secured a spot for Tokyo 2020 while juggling training, running a gym equipment business and raising two children.

 His selection for Tokyo 2020 came 16 years after his Olympic debut, equalling the second-longest break between Olympics by an Australian athlete.

 They scored a strong 58 points to take an early lead 2-0 over Chinese Taipei.
 However the match came down to a deciding shoot-off which Chinese Taipei won by one point, and they went on to become the silver medallists.